 What is Cash Flow from Investing Activities?

-Cash Flow from Investing Activities is the section of a company’s cash flow statement that displays how much money has been used in (or generated from) making investments in a specific time period.
-Investing activities include purchases of long-term assets (such as property, plant and equipment), acquisitions of other businesses, and investments in marketable securities (stocks and bonds).
+Cash Flow from Investing Activities is the section of a company’s cash flow statement that displays how much money has been used in (or generated from) making investments during a specific time period.
+Investing activities include purchases of long-term assets (such as property, plant, and equipment), acquisitions of other businesses, and investments in marketable securities (stocks and bonds).

 What are Investing Activities in Accounting?

 Let’s look at an example of what investing activities include.
-In this section of the cash flow statement, there can be a wide range of items listed and included, so it’s important to know what investing activities are in accounting.
+In this section of the cash flow statement, there can be a wide range of items listed and included, so it’s important to know how investing activities are handled in accounting.

 - Purchase of property plant, and equipment (PP&E) – a.k.a. capital expenditures

 - Proceeds from the sale of PP&E